Picovoice/speech-to-text-benchmark/README.md

 The supported languages are:
 `EN`, `FR`, `DE`, `ES`, `IT`, `PT_BR`, and `PT_PT`.

-To evaluate PER, use the `--punctuation` flag.
+To evaluate Punctuation Error Rate, use the `--punctuation` flag.
 Use `--punctuation-set ${PUNCTUATION_SET}` to select which punctuation marks to calculate PER against, where `${PUNCTUATION_SET}` is one or more of `.`, `?` and `,` (default `.?`).

 #### Amazon Transcribe Instructions